Azure-Samples/AzureSubscriptionBuilder/README.md

     - Storing Service Principal Secret
 - **Azure Storage Account**
     - Blob container for Automation Runbooks
-    - You also have the option to deploy a pre-configured static website front end
-        - _detailed information covered in a dedicated section below_
 - **Upload Repo Artifacts**
     - Upload Runbooks to Azure Storage Account
     - Import and Publish the Blueprint from this repo if it is not already present in user defined root management group